 Begin your sightings just west of the San Pedro Riparian National Conservation Area and explore Carr Canyon and Miller Canyon in the Coronado National Forest.
 You'll be astounded by more than 400 species of birds!

-The Nature Conservancy's internationally famous Ramsey Canyon near Sierra Vista is home to a rainbow of hummingbirds.
-Cave Creek Canyon in the Chiricahua Mountains and the San Bernardino National Wildlife Refuge near Douglas are also havens for hummingbirds and many other species.
+The Nature Conservancy's internationally famous Ramsey Canyon - near Sierra Vista - is home to a rainbow of hummingbirds.
+Cave Creek Canyon, located in the Chiricahua Mountains, and the San Bernardino National Wildlife Refuge near Douglas are also havens for hummingbirds and many other species.

 Need a guide?
 Contact these local resources for expert birding guides in Cochise County.